NewcastleRSE/sweet-project-website/_sections/contact.md

 ### As a Health Care Professional...

-If you are a health care professional and you think your hospital would like to become a study site, please contact the SWEET team to find out more on [sweetstudy@newcastle.ac.uk](mailto:sweetstudy@newcastle.ac.uk).
+If you are a health care professional and you think your hospital would like to become a study site, please contact the SWEET team to find out more on [SWEET@warwick.ac.uk](mailto:SWEET@warwick.ac.uk).